-Our exposure to market risk for changes in interest rates relates primarily to our cash equivalents and short-term investments.
-The short-term investments are classified as available for sale.
+Our exposure to market risk for changes in interest rates relates primarily to our cash equivalents and short and long-term investments.
+The investments are classified as available for sale.
 We do not use derivative financial instruments in our investment portfolio.
-We attempt to ensure the safety and preservation of our invested funds by limiting default and market risks.
 Our cash and investments policy emphasizes liquidity and preservation of principal over other portfolio considerations.
 We select investments that maximize interest income to the extent possible within these guidelines.
 We satisfy liquidity requirements by investing excess cash in securities with different maturities to match projected cash needs and limit concentration of credit risk by diversifying our investments among a variety of high credit-quality issuers.
-We mitigate default risk by investing in only investment-grade securities.
-The portfolio includes marketable securities with active secondary or resale markets to ensure portfolio liquidity.
+The portfolio includes investment grade marketable securities with active secondary or resale markets.
 All short-term investments have a fixed interest rate and are carried at market value, which approximates cost.
-Our investment portfolio at March 31, 2000 had an average maturity of 45 days, and therefore we believe we have insignificant market risk.
+The following table represents the fair value balance of our cash, cash equivalents, short-term investments and long-term investments by year of expected maturity that are subject to interest rate risk as of June 30, 2000 (in thousands, except for interest rates):